 Just Cut is a social enterprise of the Center for Agricultural Economy and an essential connection between food growers and buyers.
 We purchase, inspect, wash, prepare and deliver Vermont-grown produce to kitchens both large and small.
 By partnering with local farmers, food buyers across New England, and a regional delivery network, we help ensure the viability of Vermont’s working landscapes and provide greater accessibility of high-quality produce to all markets.

 Just Cut emphasizes authenticity, value, and efficiency in your selling or buying experience.
 We help foster a deeper understanding of your important place in the success of our regional food system.
 We make it easy for buyers to support local farmers while offering peak taste, freshness, and nutrition in prepared meals.
 When you choose Just Cut, you are investing in the health and well-being of the people who grow your food and the people who eat your food.
 To learn more or order justcutcae.org for more details.

-In partnership with Vermont farms and institutional buyers who are prioritizing fresh and local products, CAE acts as food hub and processor, working with local distribution partners to move our products across New England!
+In partnership with Vermont farms and institutional buyers who are prioritizing fresh and local products, CAE acts as food hub and processor, working with Farm Connex and local distribution partners to move our products across New England!

 Our goals for this program are twofold: